nittanygeek/FreqtradeNinja/README.md

 # FreqtradeNinja
 Slice through your Freqtrade data and visualize your trades in a different way.
 An alternative to frequi, specifically for the NostalgiaForInfinity strategy to visualize grinding trade orders.

+> **Warning**
+> The code is still very early in development and may contain bugs.
+As always, use at your own risk and be sure to report bugs to the Issue tracker as you find them.
+Thanks!

 ## Install Instructions (Developer)
 1. Clone the git repo to the server running Freqtrade.
 ```